 The initial industry-university relationship was to derive skills content via knowledge management through the process of capturing, developing, sharing, and effectively using organisational knowledge (Davenport, 1994).
 Organisational knowledge is either explicit - able to be documented, clear, concise, and easily transferred; or tacit - embodied knowledge, undocumented, personal, individual, procedural or propositional knowledge that is learned by either rational or empirical sources (Carrillo et al, 2005).
 The academic input therefore provided the opportunity to develop a structure of understanding to the existing and disintegrated explicit knowledge on know-what, whilst uncovering tacit knowledge contained in the company’s employees’ know-how (Bigliardi et al, 2014).
 The approach taken was consistent with previous such studies discovered through literature and organisation content review, semi-structured interviews for maximum employee input, application of thematic analysis, and triangulation of the data via a feedback loop (Vernikos et al, 2013).

-The longer-term view was to foster additional industry partners and widen the community of practice remit utilising a ‘Hoshin Planning’ technique.
-Hoshin Planning is normally employed internally within companies and organizations as a method for ensuring that the strategic goals of a company drive progress and action at every level (Tennant & Roberts, 2001).
+The longer-term view was to foster additional industry partners and widen the community of practice remit utilising a ‘Hoshin Planning’ technique, sometimes referred to a Quality Function Deployment (Akao, 1994).
+Recommended by Strategem, consulting business strategists to the Scottish Hub, Hoshin Planning is normally employed internally within companies and organizations as a method for ensuring that the strategic goals of a company drive progress and action at every level (Tennant & Roberts, 2001) and to transform the voice of the customer into engineering parameters for a product (Larsen et al, 2009).
 In this instance Hoshin Planning was utilised to bring together key sector players to transfer knowledge.
 Knowledge transfer is a subset of knowledge management and is the practical task of transferring knowledge from one part of an organisation to another (Argote & Ingram, 2000), or for this project transferring between a group of organisations.
 A key strategy in knowledge transfer is creating communities of practice – a deliberately established group that voluntarily forms to share knowledge through experiences, collective learning, and grow personally and professionally (Grisham & Walker, 2006; Gao et al, 2008).

 In this instance the community of practice to be formed was that of an Offsite HUB (Scotland) that would have a vision strategy.
 The vision scale was initially local but via the academic partners was aligned with the Offsite Production and Manufacturing – Research Roadmap Report (Goulding & Arif, 2013) considering the mature market prioritisations (Table 3).